-Lt.
-Dan Foss has been with the Madera Police Department almost 20 years ago.
-During his career, Lt Foss has been an FTO, Detective, Patrol Sergeant, K9 Supervisor, IA investigator and Oversaw the Patrol Division.
-Early in his career, he noticed a significant gap in resources for victims caught in human trafficking.
+Chief Dan Foss has been in law enforcement for 20 years now.
+During his career, Chief Foss has been an FTO, Detective, Patrol Sergeant, K9 Supervisor, IA investigator, and patrol commander.
+He is currently the Chief of Police for the Nevada City Police Department in California.
+Early in his career, Chief Foss noticed a significant resource gap for victims caught in human trafficking.
 By reaching out to social service interns at Fresno State University, an outline was established to form the beginning of OLIVE.
-Through the combined efforts, Lt.
-Foss was able to officially establish Olive Charitable Organization as a 501(c)3 non-profit organization.
-Lt.
-Foss worked through the hurdles to open a much needed safe house in Madera.
+Through the combined efforts, Chief Foss officially established Olive Charitable Organization as a 501(c)3 non-profit organization.
+Chief Foss worked through the hurdles to open a much-needed safe house in Madera.
 It is the only safe house in the county that focuses on victims of sex trafficking.
-In December of 2021, he was presented with "Non-profit of the Year" from California State Senator Anna Caballero.
-As Olive's founder, he is dedicated to continuing the efforts that were started several years ago by helping victims overcome their limitations through intervention, value and empowerment.
+In December 2021, he was presented with "Non-profit of the Year" by California State Senator Anna Caballero.
+As Olive's founder, he is dedicated to continuing the efforts started several years ago by helping victims overcome their limitations through intervention, values, and empowerment.

 Lt.
 Robert Blehm has been in Law Enforcement for over 22 years.
 He began his career with the Madera Police Dept. and served as a patrol officer, detective and sergeant.
 He then went to work for the California Department of Justice as a Special Agent in the Fresno field office.
 Lt.
 Blehm now works at Madera Sheriff's Office and is currently the Lieutenant in charge of the Investigations Division which encompasses Detectives, the Madera County Narcotic Enforcement Team (MADNET), the Coroner’s Office and Professional Standards.